sider/enterprise-config/README.md

 $ docker-compose run sideci_worker bundle exec rake github_app:sync
 ```

-When you open new pull request or push a new commit to existing pull request, Sider automatically detects it and start analysis.
+When you open new pull request or push a new commit to existing pull request, Sider will receive a webhook and automatically start an analysis.
-Run the following command to start analysis.
+Run the following command to let Sider know it and start an analysis.

 ```
 # Detect new commit on a pull request and run analysis